-Brian Johnson started a lively “I don’t need no stinking firewall” discussion on NANOG mailing list in January.
-I wanted to write about the topic then, but somehow the post slipped through the cracks (thank you, Pavel, for a kindly reminder!) ... and I’m glad it did, as I’ve learned a few things in the meantime, including the (now obvious) fact that no two data centers are equal (the original debate had to do with protecting servers in large-scale data center).
+Brian Johnson started a lively “I don’t need no stinking firewall” discussion on NANOG mailing list in January 2010.
+I wanted to write about the topic then, but somehow the post slipped through the cracks… and I’m glad it did, as I’ve learned a few things in the meantime, including the (now obvious) fact that no two data centers are equal (the original debate had to do with protecting servers in large-scale data center).

 First let’s rephrase the provocative headline from the discussion.
 The real question is: do I need a stateful firewall or is a stateless one enough?

-Stateless firewalling is implemented quite easily with router access lists and thus works at line speed in most routers.
+Stateless firewalling is implemented quite easily with access lists on routers, switches, and virtual switches.
+It usually works at line speed.
 Stateful firewalls implemented in routers are usually suitable for low-speed remote offices; you should use dedicated firewall devices in data centers.

 Stateful firewall is the only option if you’re trying to tightly protect applications that use dynamic port numbers, including everything from peer-to-peer applications (including SIP) to RPC-based applications (let’s try not to call them broken ... how about unpredictable applications).